CFalc/Make-your-own-Pulse-Oximeter/README.md

 # Components
 Order the components listed on the parts list.
 The breakout breadboard and header pins are not required however these components help simplify assembly.

  Misc Components and Tools Required
   - Wire
   - Soldering Iron
+  - Screw Driver set
+  - Hand saw

+# Assembly
+1. 3D print the STL files included in repository.
+Casing is not required for circuit function.